A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Introduction

-With regard to simultaneous optimization in resource allocation problems, our result provide a characterization for problems where the utility or cost of an allocation depends on the actual allocation plus a fixed (uncontrollable) load.
-Such a load can be interpreted as uncontrollable or static energy consumption in energy networks or processor scheduling applications.
-Our results show that resource allocation problems over base polyhedra are the only convex (concave) resource allocation problems where for any given fixed load there exists an allocation that simultaneously optimizes any symmetric (quasi-)convex ((quasi-)concave) objective function of the combined load and allocation.
-This work therefore provides a theoretical motivation for the necessity and development of multi-objective optimization algorithms for more general resource allocation problems.
-Moreover, it gives a theoretical explanation for the necessity of objective trade-offs when operating the corresponding systems, even when those objectives do not conflict at first glance (e.g., when the considered objective functions are all symmetric utility functions).
+We demonstrate the impact of our results in three different fields.
+First, we focus on RAPs in power management and in particular on energy storage scheduling problems.
+In these problems, the utility or cost of an allocation depends on the actual allocation plus a fixed (uncontrollable) load such as static energy consumption (see also \cite{vanderKlauw2017}).
+Our results show that RAPs over base polyhedra are the only convex (concave) RAPs where for any given fixed load, there exists an allocation that simultaneously optimizes any symmetric (quasi-)convex ((quasi-)concave) objective function of the combined load and allocation.
+This work therefore provides a theoretical explanation for the necessity of objective trade-offs for more general RAPs, even when those objectives do not conflict at first glance (e.g., when the considered objective functions are all symmetric utility functions).
+This motivates the necessity and development of multi-objective optimization algorithms for the operation of the corresponding systems.

+The second application is in cooperative game theory.
+We obtain a new characterization of convex cooperative games with transferable utility in terms of the existence of egalitarian solutions.
+Although this characterization is simply a direct reformulation of one of our main results (Theorem~\ref{th_base}) in game-theoretical terms, no similar characterizations have been proposed before to the best of our knowledge.

+Finally, we focus on regularized regression problems and their corresponding optimal estimators.
+We show that for certain regression problems arising in orthogonal design experiments, the optimal regression estimators for LASSO and max-norm regularization are least weakly absolutely $(a,b)$-majorized elements, while the optimal estimator for ridge regression is not.
+These observations might be a stepping stone to demonstrate the optimality of these estimators for other regression problems.